jennapederson/automating-cicd-on-aws-with-github-actions/content/03_create_flask_app/_index.md

     unittest.main()
 ```

+Save the file.

-## Create the requirements.txt file
+## 4. Create the requirements.txt file

-The requirements.txt file contains dependencies for app.py.
+The `requirements.txt` file contains dependencies for `app.py`.
 In this file, add the flask requirement:

 ```
 flask==1.1.2
 ```

+Save the file.

-## Create the buildspec.yml file
+## 5. Create the buildspec.yml file

-The buildspec.yml file contains instructions for AWS CodeBuild to run our unit tests.
+The `buildspec.yml` file contains instructions for AWS CodeBuild to run our unit tests.
 Refer to the [Build Specification Reference](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html) for more information about the capabilities and syntax available for buildspec files.

 ```
 version: 0.2